 It has been repeatedly passed down through the Hunter family that Jacob Hunter and his wife, Mary Polly Dancer Hunter Lee, are also buried at this location.
 This was documented in a letter Lawrence Lee Hunter sent to Richard H. Hunter, Trustee of the Jacob Hunter Trust, dated August 18, 2009.

-Mary Polly Dancer Hunter married Braxton Lee on May 20, 1808 on the same day that Mary Polly’s son Emmanuel Hunter married Braxton Lee’s daughter Judith Lee.
+Mary Polly Dancer Hunter married Braxton Lee on May 20, 1808 on the same day that Mary Polly’s son Emanuel Hunter married Braxton Lee’s daughter Judith Lee.
 The Lee and Hunter families had been close friends for several years and Braxton Lee and Mary Polly served as executors of Jacob Hunter’s estate.

 For many years the cemetery was unmarked and nearly forgotten.
 Beginning in 1999, representatives of the Jacob Hunter Trust began efforts to bring attention to this historic cemetery and to have it recognized and registered.